citizenfx/fivem-docs/content/docs/support/resource-faq.md

 While FiveM rarely takes action, we do want to avoid:

 - Paid resources outside of accepted methods as outlined by FiveM's Terms of Service
 - Protection rackets, in other words, (former) authors of hacks extorting server owners to buy their anticheat.
-This is in violation with FiveM's Terms of Service.
+This is in violation of FiveM's Terms of Service.
 - Global ban lists.
 We have no way to verify the quality of every anticheat, and it may very well be possible for a global ban list to ban players without good reason.
-With global ban lists, this impacts the overall gameplay experience of FiveM, as players are unable to join a large amount of server without sufficient reason.
+With global ban lists, this impacts the overall gameplay experience of FiveM, as players are unable to join a large number of servers without sufficient reason.

 Are anticheat resources allowed?